Dynamics of Pseudoentanglement: Discussion

-Other recently introduced ideas in this direction include {\it deep thermalization}~\cite{cotler_emergent_2023,ho_exact_2022,ippoliti_dynamical_2023,ippoliti_solvable_2022,lucas_generalized_2023,bhore_deep_2023,shrotriya_nonlocality_2023,chan_projected_2024}, {\it complete Hilbert-space ergodicity}~\cite{pilatowsky-cameo_complete_2023,pilatowsky-cameo_hilbert-space_2024}, and thermalization via {\it free probability} or {\it cumulants}~\cite{fava_designs_2023,pappalardi_general_2023}.
-However, those are stronger notions, based on information-theoretic (pseudo-)randomness of certain state ensembles generated for example by quantum measurements or by quasiperiodic drive sequences.
-The randomness can be quantified through the notion $\epsilon$-approximate quantum state $m$-design, corresponding to the trace distance between moment operators being smaller than a tolerance $\epsilon$ (as in Eq.~\eqref{eq:pe_criterion_tracedistance}); in those stronger versions of thermalization, one generally requires or expects an exponentially small tolerance $\epsilon \sim 1/\exp(N)$, or possibly even exact state designs ($\epsilon = 0$).
-For $m\geq 2$, these conditions imply high entanglement.
-Pseudothermalization in contrast is based on a computational notion of (pseudo-)randomness, where the observer is limited to polynomial resources (e.g. number of state copies) in their attempt to tell the states apart from truly random ones.
+Ensemble pseudothermalization in contrast is based on a computational notion of pseudorandomness, where the observer is limited to polynomial resources (e.g. time, number of state copies) in their attempt to tell the states apart from truly random ones.
 Again in the language of state designs, this corresponds to a tolerance $\epsilon = o(1/\poly{N})$ that is superpolynomially small (in order to trick the polynomially-bound observer), but not exponentially small, thus allowing for weakly entangled states.
+Moreover, while we have used the trace distance as a measure of distinguishability in this work, in reality the observer might be limited to sub-optimal measurements that do not saturate the trace distance bound (the optimal distinguishing measurement might require a deep quantum circuit to implement).
+It would be interesting to explore how our results would change when keeping this additional limitation into account.